phachon/go-logger/README.md

     Format: "%millisecond_format% [%level_string%] %body%"
 }
 ```
-### output:
+**output**:
 ```
 2018-03-23 14:55:07.003 [Critical] this is a critical log!
 ```

-### You can customize the format, Only needs to be satisfied Format: "%Logger Message Alias%"
+>> You can customize the format, Only needs to be satisfied Format: "%Logger Message Alias%"

 ## More adapter examples
 - [console](./_example/console.go)